DAVID J. WILLIS ATTORNEY

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.

-Copyright © 2012 by David J. Willis.
+Copyright © 2013 by David J. Willis.
 All rights reserved worldwide.
 Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.